hrydgard/ppsspp-site/docs/reference/settings.md

 We have implemented rendering code for a few common graphics APIs.

 * Vulkan: The recommended backend on most devices, if available.
-On Mac, this will use MoltenVK.
+On Mac, this will use MoltenVK if available.
 * OpenGL: The compatibility option on Android, and available on a lot of other devices too.

 Windows-only options: